 - Metal fatigue resistance

 Bronze can stand up to stress and corrosion from various chemicals but is still best to use as a decorative nameplate.
-To enhance ornamental bronze tags, choose from brushed and light milled finishes, just as you can with brass.
+To enhance ornamental bronze nameplates, choose from brushed and light milled finishes, just as you can with brass.
 As with other metals, you have to choose a thickness.
-With bronze, you don’t have as many options as you do with other metals.
+With bronze nameplates, you don’t have as many options as you do with other metals.
 The standard thickness option for bronze nameplates is 0.045 inches, but you may be able to find other sizes available in various styles.

 Other Nameplate Metals